dsebastien/dsebastien/README.md

 I'm the owner of a Belgian IT consultancy firm called [DeveloPassion](https://www.developassion.be/).

 #### Personal Knowledge Management
 I'm spending a ton of time and energy on Personal Knowledge Management (PKM).
 I've created the [Personal Knowledge Management Library](https://developassion.gumroad.com/l/PersonalKnowledgeManagementLibrary), a collection of curated resources about the topic.
 It's a great starting point for newcomers, but also a super useful reference for PKM enthusiasts and experts.
+If you never hear of PKM, then check out the following website: https://personal-knowledge-management.com

 I am the editor of the [PKM Journal](https://pkmjournal.com/), an online publication dedicated to PKM, note-taking and learning.